Accused 9/11 mastermind open to role in victims' lawsuit if not executed

 Mohammed and the other Guantanamo detainees have been attending pre-trial hearings in their cases, the letter said.

 The U.S. Department of Justice did not immediately respond to a request for comment.
-A lawyer for the plaintiffs did not immediately respond to similar requests.

 Saudi Arabia long had broad immunity from Sept.
 11 lawsuits in the United States.
 But that changed in September 2016 when the U.S. Congress overrode President Barack Obama’s veto of the Justice Against Sponsors of Terrorism Act (“JASTA”).